The grind is on, but the effort, blood and sweat put in the film artistry does not match the outcome at all.

 “It is the artistes’ fault as much as it is anyone else’s.
 We need to demand our worth and not take any less.”

-KFCB CEO Mutua is of the opinion that an industry issue cannot be solved by one party.
+KFCB CEO Mutua thinks that an industry issue cannot be solved by one party.

 “I auditioned and was recruited into Two Wings Production in April.
 We did rehearsals in April and May to start performance in late May.
 The shows were smooth and everything from rehearsal times to payments went according to plan.
 But things went to the trenches when the managing director at that time went on leave and the assistant took over.”

 “The show we went to was in a girls’ school in Kitale.
 The plan was to perform for Form Four students only, but the school requested that we include the Form Twos and Threes.
 Of course, we paid no mind to it as the more the merrier.
 We got 900 students paying Sh200 each.
 We performed six set books, all day with no lunch break, finishing at 10pm.
 At the end, we were all exhausted, but the girls were happy so we were happy.”